alexd-alves/vigilante/content/Logs/Session 5.md

 [[Gal]] takes the color changing bracelet, and [[Meldohr]] takes the cloak, which seems to flicker as it changes in time.
 As he wears it, the cloak itself disappears but [[Meldohr]] is still visible underneath.

-[[Reset#Known Members|Clarence]] tells the [[index#Players|Party]] that the creature they saw in the cage is a time elemental.
+[[Reset#Known Members|Clarence]] tells the [[Characters/Players/index|Party]] that the creature they saw in the cage is a time elemental.
 They discuss setting it free by cutting power to the whole building. [[Marius]] attempts to send the elemental a message, but receives no response.

 ### [I Feel The Static](https://www.youtube.com/watch?v=4G6QDNC4jPs)